 11. Blood in the Urine

 Blood or excessive protein levels in the urine may be a symptom of excessive physical exercise.
-However, it also may be an indication of kidney disease which is more likely if you have not exercised excessively.
+However, it also may indicate kidney disease, which is more likely if you have not exercised excessively.
 Insurance companies will want that cleared up before approving your application.

 12. Mental Health

-Some insurance providers may decline applications on the basis of severe mental health conditions such as schizophrenia.
-They may also decline for conditions such as Alzheimer’s Disease which results in progressive decline.
+Some insurance providers may decline applications based on severe mental health conditions like schizophrenia.
+They may also decline for conditions such as Alzheimer’s Disease, which results in progressive decline.
 If it can be proven that the condition is manageable and being treated, approval may be granted.

 13. Lack of Income

 If you cannot afford the insurance, then you will not be allowed to own it.
-You will need to reduce the benefits and make other adjustments to make it more affordable.
+You must reduce the benefits and make other adjustments to make it more affordable.

 If you have had an application for life insurance denied or declined before, it can make it more difficult to receive approval in the future.
-This does not, however, mean that it is not possible to successfully apply for life insurance in the future.
+However, this does not mean that it is impossible to apply for life insurance in the future successfully.

 How Not To Get Rejected by Insurance Providers?

-Simply by making some lifestyle changes and ensuring that high-risk health conditions are being managed and treated, can result in an approval.
-Also looking for insurance carriers who have a more soft approach to risk assessment could mean approval even if you have formerly received a rejection.
+Simply making some lifestyle changes and ensuring that high-risk health conditions are managed and treated can result in approval.
+Also, looking for insurance carriers who have a more soft approach to risk assessment could mean approval even if you have formerly received a rejection.

 What is the best way?

-In order to be approved, a medical questionnaire will need to be completed as part of the application process.
-This questionnaire will determine your risk assessment and therefore the rate you are likely to pay.
-If you lie on the questionnaire or in the application document, the policy can be nullified or cover can be turned down in the event that you died from causes related to the falsified information.
+A medical questionnaire must be completed to be approved as part of the application process.
+This questionnaire will determine your risk assessment and the rate you will likely pay.
+If you lie on the questionnaire or in the application document, the policy can be nullified, or the cover can be turned down in the event that you die from causes related to the falsified information.